0xShiva/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. **10-no_more_js" script use find command to search for regular files with extension .js then deletes them.
 12. **11-directories** count directories on cwd and it sub using find ti filter and wc to count.
 13. **12-newest_files** list the newest files by time of creation then display newest 10 files.
+14. **13-unique** this script take input words sort it then filter it with uniq command to output only words that appear once.